 What Is Terminal Hair?

 Terminal hair is the hair that grows from your scalp, excluding peach fuzz.
-It also includes armpit hair and pubic hair once puberty hits and is complete.
+It also includes the armpit hair and pubic hair that come in during puberty.

 Terminal hair can also grow on the face.
 A man’s beard or stray hairs on the upper lip or chin in women are forms of terminal hair.